bitnami/charts/bitnami/mariadb/README.md

 ### To 16.0.0

 This section enables NetworkPolicies by default to increase security of the application.
 It also adapts the values in the `networkPolicy` section to the current Bitnami standards.
+The removed sections are `networkPolicy.metrics.*`, `networkPolicy.ingressRules.*` and `networkPolicy.egressRules.*`.
 Check the Parameters table for the new structure.

 ### To 14.0.0